-Woosah Wednesday is usually about relaxing, taking a break, and enjoying moments.
-But I want to take a different approach.
-It will still be enjoyed with a relaxing song but let’s dive deep into why we may need a break.
-I don’t know about y’all but I know this song has hit me deep since the first time I heard it.
-And although you may not understand exactly what she means, I believe we all have been here a time or two.
+Woosah Wednesday usually revolves around relaxation, taking a breather, and savoring moments of peace.
+However, today, I want to take a different approach.
+We’ll still enjoy a soothing song, but let’s dive deep into why we sometimes need a break.
+I don’t know about you all, but this particular song has resonated with me since the very first time I heard it.
+Even if you don’t fully grasp the artist’s intended meaning, I believe we’ve all found ourselves in this state at least once or twice.

 I tried to drink it away